alekkkkonrad/alekkkkonrad/README.md

 - 👀 I’m interested in many things like program, games and find a reason to keep going.
 - 🌱 I’m currently learning about what i like
 - 💞️ I’m looking to collaborate on anything i like and find interesting
-- 📫 How to reach me just send me a email: alexandrekonradmain@gmail.com
+- 📫 How to reach me? just send me a email: alexandrekonradmain@gmail.com